Pi-Squared-Inc/proof-checker-public/Performance.md

 - `svm`: a [support vector machine (SVM)](https://en.wikipedia.org/wiki/Support_vector_machine) model.

-The pseudocode for these examples is provided at the end of this document.

 For each ZK backend, we directly implement these programs in the respective programming language and generate ZK proofs of their execution traces.

 ### Proofs of Proofs